 Many hundreds of these work experience students have spent time in our office, where we are able to provide them with invaluable insights into the day to day life or an architect, whilst developing a variety of creative skills with a week long mock project set to challenge the student to think about things in a slightly different way than they might be used to at school.

-Interested students should contact our office for further details.
+Interested students with an interest in how to be an architect should contact our office for further details.

 If you have studied or qualified to be an architect outside the UK, including RIBA validated qualifications completed outside the UK or EU, your qualification(s) will need to be assessed for equivalence to the UK Parts 1 and 2 by the Architects Registration Board (ARB) and you will also need to undertake a UK Part 3 to be eligible to apply for UK architect registration.